Querying published data sets

 Step 3: Attribution

-If you use any plots that you generated with Pluto in research papers or any other materials, you must also provide attribution with the following statement:
+Additionally, if you use any plots that you generated with Pluto in research papers or any other materials, you must also provide attribution with the following or similar statement:

-For detailed information regarding private and public experiment data, refer to Pluto's Terms of Use.
+For more information regarding experimental data, refer to Pluto's Terms of Use and your organization's agreements.